Glasses or contact lenses are the most common method of correcting short-sightedness (myopia). Laser surgery is also becoming increasingly popular.

 - dry eyes – this will usually last a few months, during which time you can lubricate your eyes with special eye drops

-- removal of too much cornea tissue – this occurs in around 1 in 20 cases and could leave you with an eye that is long-sighted
+- removal of too much cornea tissue – this occurs in around 1 in 20 cases and could leave you with an eye that's long-sighted

-- reduced night vision – this usually passes within six weeks
+- reduced night vision – this usually passes within 6 weeks

-- a haze effect around bright lights – this will usually pass within 6 to 12 months
+- haze effect around bright lights – this will usually pass within 6 to 12 months

 Make sure you understand all the risks involved before deciding to have laser eye surgery.

-You shouldn't have any sort of laser eye surgery if you are under the age of 21.
+You shouldn't have any sort of laser eye surgery if you're under the age of 21.
 This is because your vision may still be developing at this stage.

-Even if you're over 21, laser eye surgery should only be carried out if your glasses or contact lens prescriptions hasn't changed significantly over the last two years or more.
+Even if you're over 21, laser eye surgery should only be carried out if your glasses or contact lens prescription hasn't changed significantly over the last 2 years or more.